Top Down Approach to Topological Duality Defects: Example: SCFTs

-We first consider the Kramers-Wannier-like construction and show it does not work.
-In this case the branch cut of the 7-brane is vertical and intersects with the worldvolume of the D3-branes.
+We first consider the construction following \cite{Kaidi:2021xfk} and show how it does not work.
+In this case the branch cut of the 7-brane is vertical and ends on the worldvolume of the D3-branes.
 Therefore, we are restricted in our construction to 7-branes whose monodromy has fixed points at $\tau=\frac{i\pi}{3}$ or $\tau=\frac{2\pi i}{3}$, which are values necessary for triality defects \cite{Choi:2022zal, Kaidi:2022uux}.

 Let us take the type $IV^*$ 7-brane as an example.
 Consider a similar setup as in Figure \ref{fig:KOZ}, but with the type $IV^*$ instead of $III^*$ 7-brane.
 Naively, one may expect 3D TFTs $\mathcal{A}^{3,2}(B_2^\rho)$ and $\mathcal{D}(M_3',B_2^\rho)$ living on the two ends of the branch cut, respectively.
 However, in the case of $\mathfrak{su}(2)$ theory, where $B_2$ and $C_2$ are both $\mathbb{Z}_2$ fields in the bulk, there is in fact no non-trivial $B_2^\rho$ preserved by the type $IV^*$ 7-brane monodromy and hence the 7-brane does not source an anomaly.
 So the setup with inserted 7-branes reduces to studying the branch cut.
 This is nicely aligned with our discussion on the mixed anomalies shown in \eqref{eq:mixed anomaly term in the bulk}.
 For triality defects of $\mathfrak{su}(2)$ theory, the mixed anomaly between the triality symmetry and the 1-form symmetry is trivial.